jhung0/py-faster-rcnn/README.md

     #   http://caffe.berkeleyvision.org/installation.html

     # If you're experienced with Caffe and have all of the requirements installed
-    # and your Makefile.config in place (copy from Makefile.config.example and uncomment some lines?), then simply do:
+    # and your Makefile.config in place (copy from Makefile.config.example and uncomment WITH_PYTHON_LAYER := 1), then simply do:
     make -j8 && make pycaffe

     #if it doesn't work, try